kefirfromperm/grails-asynchronous-mail/README.txt

-The grails asynchronous mail plug-in.
+The Grails Asynchronous Mail plug-in.